 We cannot emphasise enough that the most vital and valuable part of the process is the preparation and study before the examination.

-The pages in this section of the webite give access to the General Regulations and the specific requirements for all the College's examinations.
+The pages in this section of the website give access to the General Regulations and the specific requirements for all the College's examinations.
 Information about examination centres, application deadlines and written paper schedules are also given.

 The annual publication Diploma Examinations contains all the information about the diplomas in one document.
 It is available as a download at the top of the Qualifications page of this site, or in print on request from the College's administration.